 SVU is an equal opportunity institution.
 Graduation from 4-year colleges or its equivalent is necessary for enrollment.
+SVU does not accept the ability-to-benefit test result as a replacement of the 4-year college degree or its equivalent.
 Students are admitted on the basis of their projected ability to meet academic standards.
 The university evaluates both objective and subjective data to select its students.
 The factors that are taken into consideration during the selection process include, but are not limited to: the potential of the candidate to successfully complete the desired program, the candidate's past academic performance record, and the amount and quality of the candidate's prior experience and training.